-Laminate flooring is a great option for busy families who are interested in low maintenance, attractive, and affordable flooring.
+Laminate flooring is a great option for busy families who need a durable, low maintenance, attractive and affordable flooring solution.

-Laminate simulates the authentic look of hardwood or tile.
-Take a close look and you’ll see how well it can replicate the beautiful stains and finishes of hardwood, or the patterns of tile, without the higher price tag of those natural materials.
-It’s available in a wide variety of styles, textures, and hues, making it a good option for any room in the house.
+Take a close look and you’ll see how well laminate simulates the authentic appearance of hardwood or stone.
+It can replicate the beautiful stains and finishes of hardwood or the patterns of tile without the higher price tag of those natural materials.
+It is available in a wide variety of styles, textures, and hues, making it a good option for any room in the house.

-Another reason many homeowners love laminate is because it’s constructed in layers that absorb the heavy foot traffic of an active family while continuing to look beautiful for many years.
-If you have kids or pets, you’ll appreciate how easy it is to maintain with a little wet or dry mopping.
+Laminate's layered construction absorbs the heavy foot traffic of an active family while continuing to look beautiful for many years.
+If you have kids or pets, you’ll appreciate how easy it is to maintain with no waxing or refinishing required.

 Visit one of our showrooms for a recommendation from a RiteRug specialist.
 Or schedule an in-home consultation to compare laminate samples right in the space you’re remodeling.
 And if you’re not sure what you’re looking for yet, you might appreciate these tips on selecting the right flooring for you.

 Laminate flooring is a synthetic product made up of 4 layers sealed together in a process known as lamination.

 The top wear layer protects the floor from stains, gouges and fading, making the laminate extremely durable.